Heathrow Express: Heathrow Connect to Elizabeth line

 In June 2005, Heathrow Express began jointly providing a new Heathrow Connect service, which saw a new twice-hourly stopping service on the same route between Paddington and Heathrow using EMUs from the Siemens Desiro family.
 Heathrow Airport Holdings had provided the on-board staff through Heathrow Express as part of the contract.
 This continued until May 2018, when Heathrow Connect was absorbed into TfL Rail ahead of the new Crossrail project.
 In May 2022, TfL Rail services were rebranded as the Elizabeth line, with through trains running through central London from November 2022.
-Heathrow Express services will continue to terminate at London Paddington.
+Heathrow Express services continue to terminate at London Paddington.